k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

-# Logical Unit / Data Product Overview
+# Logical Unit and Data Product Concepts

 ### What is a Logical Unit?
 A Logical Unit (LU or Logical Unit type - LUT), also known as a Data Product, is a blueprint data asset, engineered to deliver a trusted dataset for a specific business purpose (a Business Entity like customer, order, or loan).
-It holds a set of definitions and instructions used for integrating data from source systems, processing and governing the data, storing, and delivering it.
+It holds a set of definitions and instructions used for integrating data from source systems, processing and governing the data, storing it, and delivering it.
 The LU is the prototype from which LU Instances [(LUIs)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) are created.

 An LU is defined and configured in the Fabric Studio as a core element of the [Fabric project](/articles/04_fabric_studio/08_fabric_project_tree.md).
 These definitions are comprised of 3 main types of objects: